Support Sakihta Kikinaw at Stovel Block

 Located in the historic Stovel Block building, Sakihta Kikinaw — Cree for “house of love" — offers 28 housing units for female-identifying people* who are experiencing homelessness and poverty in Edmonton.

 Currently, there are limited options for safe housing for women who are experiencing homelessness, as women often have to navigate high-risk environments to access a warm place to sleep; this need for housing services is amplified by the complications of the COVID-19 pandemic.

-In response to this need, Boyle Street developed Stovel Block to provide flexible, low-income housing for women as a safe space to stay for as long as they need before transitioning into long-term housing.
+In response to this need, Boyle Street, alongside The Gather Co., developed Stovel Block to provide flexible, low-income housing for women as a safe space to stay for as long as they need before transitioning into long-term housing.
 Boyle Street will provide programming and 24/7 on-site workers to help support residents.
 Individual suites and a common kitchen space will allow residents to further develop a sense of community, confidence and self-worth as they work to break the cycle of poverty and homelessness.

 Sakihta Kikinaw practices a new housing model Boyle Street is calling “flexible housing.”
 Beyond traditional short-term housing models, which house people for several months, flexible housing is an intervention service that gives community members a safe space to stay for as long as they need — from several months to several years — before transitioning into long-term housing.